elzanox/practical_course_SS2021/README.md

 In particular the material on time discretization from lecture 3 in part 1 also plays an important role in the other parts.

 For each week, you can find the lecture slides (.pdf), a related matlab exercise (.pdf), and a starting point for the matlab code (.m).
-For each of the three part there is a bonus exercise.
+For each of the three parts there is a bonus exercise.
 The bonus questions are significantly more advanced than the other exercises and they do not always come with a starting point for the matlab code.

 ## Part I: Finite Differences ([bonus question](05_part1_bonus))